The City of Farmersville

 Farmersville also has a beautiful downtown main street area that is a favorite with residents and visitors.
 The Texas Main Street Program is among the most successful downtown revitalization programs in the nation.
 Farmersville has been a Texas Main Street city since the year 2000, and encourages downtown revitalization within the context of historic preservation.
 “The preservation of our main street area reflects our history as a town, and is something that we cherish,” says Mayor Helmberger.

 Festivals and Celebrations

 Farmersville has multiple celebrations and festivities that occur throughout the year.
 Here are a few notable events:

 Audie Murphy Day celebrates the remembrance of hometown hero Audie Murphy, the most decorated soldier of World War II.
 In 1945, Murphy came back home to a hero’s welcome in downtown Farmersville.
 Today, this Main Street Program event draws thousands and honors our local veterans as well as the “hometown hero” Audie Murphy.
 Popular activities over the years have included a parade–complete with local Vets riding in historic vehicles,–a brief program giving biographical information about Audie Murphy, a roll call of local veterans, and military exhibits.

-The first Saturday of every month, Farmersville holds the Farmers and Fleas market downtown in the Onion Shed.
+The first Saturday of every month, the town holds Farmersville Market downtown in the Onion Shed.
 Enjoy the abundance of fresh fruit and vegetables, crafts, jewelry and more!